byanofsky/simple-blog/readme.md

 ## Installation

+Download Simple Blog first.

-Simple Blog requires Python 2.7.x
+Simple Blog requires Python 2.7.x.
+Please ensure it is installed.

+You will need to install required third party libraries.
+To do so, create a directory at the root of Simple Blog and run:
+`pip install -t lib -r requirements.txt`

-Because Simple Blog is meant to run on Google App Engine, you will either need to upload it to Google App Engine or run it using Cloud SDK.
+Because Simple Blog is meant to run on Google App Engine, you will need to upload it to Google App Engine or run it locally using Cloud SDK.

 I recommend Cloud SDK.

-To install Cloud SDK, please see instructions here: https://cloud.google.com/sdk/downloads
+To install Cloud SDK, please see instructions here: (https://cloud.google.com/sdk/downloads)

-Download Simple Blog.

-Install third party libraries `pip install -t lib -r requirements.txt`

-Within the Simple Blog directory, run `dev_appserver.py .`
+To run Simple Blog locally, within the Simple Blog directory, run:
+`dev_appserver.py .`

+Open a browser and visit: localhost:8080

-## Contributors
+## Running Simple Blog

-Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.
+Simple Blog is, as you guessed, a simple blog.
+It allows basic functionality you would need in a blog.

+The front page allows you to view all blog posts.

+A visitor can:
+1. create a new account (`/signup`)
+2. login (`/login`)
+3. (`/logout`)

+When logged in, a user can:
+1. create a new post
+2. edit an existing post
+3. comment on posts
+4. like/unlike posts

 ## License